bee2805/BattleofTheGenerations/README.md

 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### How to install

 ### Prerequisites

-Ensure that you have the latest version of [NPM](https://www.npmjs.com/) installed on your machine.
-The [GitHub Desktop](https://desktop.github.com/) program will also be required.
+Emsure that you have GitHub desktop downloaded onto your machine.

-### How to install

 ### Installation
 Here are a couple of ways to clone this repo: